laurentgauthier/p-traffic-signs/README.md

 ![Histogram of traffic sign classes from the test dataset][image04]

 ## Design and Test a Model Architecture

 ### Image pre-processing

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale and apply some form of histogram equalization.

+The thinking behind that decision was based on the fact that the data set included images that were showing quite different characteristics:

+* dark images with low contrast
+* bright images with low contrast
+* images with high contrast
+* images with a low saturation
+* images with a high saturation

+So in order to normalize I pre-processed the images as follows:

+* Convert RGB image to greyscale.
+* Histogram equalization using OpenCV's CLAHE functionality (Contrast Limited Adaptive Histogram Equalization).

-Here is an example of a traffic sign image before and after grayscaling.
+Here are some examples of traffic sign images before and after grayscaling.

-![alt text][image2]
+![Before normalization][image05]

+![After normalization][image06]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data in order to bring the range of pixel values in the -1.0, +1.0 range, and try to get an average that is close to zero.

+This is known to help with the numerical stability and the speed of convergence of the learning process.

+### Data set augmentation

 I decided to generate additional data because ...